 This is a lot to think about, but managers aren’t short of places to turn for support.
 Organisations such as Mind, City Mental Health Alliance, and Mental Health First Aid England have all made great strides in raising awareness and implementing training to improve our communication around mental health in the workplace.

 You are not alone

 A growing number of resources are available to help with early intervention, including app-based mental health checkers and online talking therapies.
-In addition, Employee Assistance Programmes and Health & Protection insurance products can provide immediate access to more intensive talking therapies, helping employees to find end-to-end support before there’s a significant impact on their ability to perform their role at work – or at home.
-Your workplace benefits provider should be able to help you access all these sources of assistance.
+In addition, employee assistance programmes and health and protection insurance products can offer immediate access to more intensive talking therapies.
+This helps employees find end-to-end support tailored to their needs before there’s a significant impact on their ability to perform their role at work – or at home.
+Your workplace benefits provider should be able to help you access all these useful resources.

 So, the bottom line here is that employees shouldn’t have to soldier on when they’re not well.
 And equally, employers don’t need to grin and bear it when their businesses are clearly suffering from the problems that presenteeism causes.
 You’re not in this alone – there is always help available.
 We just need to get used to taking advantage of it.